So, the first-grader was less than pleased last night with my effort as a goalkeeper to stop her sister’s shot.

 I have the eye rolls to prove it.

-Because kids their age are tender to meteorites and tasty to angry dogs and pacaderms.
+Kids their age are tender to meteorites and tasty to angry dogs and pachyderms.

 8. My girls, dating.